nus-cs2113-AY2324S2/ip/docs/README.md

 #### Usage
 `todo <description>`<br>
-Adds a todo task with the given description.
+-Adds a todo task with the given description.

 `deadline <description> /by <date>`<br>
-Adds a deadline task with the given description and date.
+-Adds a deadline task with the given description and date.

 `event <description> /from <start date> /to <end date>`<br>
-Adds an event task with the given description and start and end dates.
+-Adds an event task with the given description and start and end dates.

 * The date and time format is specified in the [Appendix](#Date-and-Time-Format).